kivy/kivy/doc/sources/guide/events.rst

     # later
     trigger()

-Each time you call trigger, it will schedule a single call of your callback.
+Each time you call trigger(), it will schedule a single call of your callback.
 If it was already scheduled, it will not be rescheduled.

 Widget events
 -------------

-A widget has 2 types of events:
+A widget has 2 default types of events:

 - Property event: if your widget changes its position or size, an event is fired.
-- Widget-defined event: an event will be fired for a Button when it's pressed or released.
+- Widget-defined event: e.g. an event will be fired for a Button when it's pressed or released.

 Creating custom events